BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Horse Lord
 - Leader (Rohan Royal Guard)

-**ACTIVE/PASSIVE RULES**
+- **Reckless Charge** `ACTIVE`

-- **Reckless Charge** `ACTIVE` - Theodred must Charge enemy models if able to so.
+Theodred must Charge enemy models if able to so.
 Additionally, when he charges, re-roll any failed To Wound rolls in that fight.

 </div>